 - The implant model has been identified.
-See "Identifying the Cochlear Osia implants" on page 10. - For additional information for bilateral recipients, see "Bilateral recipients" on page 8. - For MR scans on a body location away from the implant site, MRI safety information for the recipient's implant model must be followed.
-See "Performing an MR Scan on other body locations" on page 9. - The implant magnet has been surgically removed when the referring physician has prescribed that the MR scan be performed with the implant magnet removed. - If the implant magnet is retained for an MR scan at 1.5 T, a Cochlear MRI Kit is available and ready for use. - Remove the sound processor before entering the MRI scan room.
+See "Identifying the Cochlear Osia implant" on page 10. - For additional information for bilateral recipients, see "Bilateral recipients" on page 8. - For MR scans on a body location away from the implant site, MRI safety information for the recipient's implant model must be followed.
+See "Performing an MR scan on other body locations" on page 9. - The implant magnet has been surgically removed when the referring physician has prescribed that the MR scan be performed with the implant magnet removed. - If the implant magnet is retained for an MR scan at 1.5 T, a Cochlear Osia MRI Kit is available and ready for use.
+See "Using the MRI Kit" on page 25. - Remove the sound processor before entering the MRI scan room.
 The sound processor is MR Unsafe. - Position the patient to minimise discomfort.
 See "Patient positioning" on page 9. - Discuss the sensations the recipient may experience during the MR Scan.
 See "Patient comfort" on page 9. - Comply with the "Scan conditions and SAR limits" on page 12.